jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Deleting a preconfigured Pipeline][25]

-1. Click the gear icon on the rightmost tile, which represents a stage named `dev Deploy` by default.
+1. Click the gear icon on the rightmost tile.
 Click **Delete Stage** and confirm the deletion.
-2. Click the gear icon on the remaining build stage tile.
+2. Click the gear icon on the remaining tile.
 Click **Delete Stage** and confirm the deletion.

 You reset the Delivery Pipeline service.
 When you configure your own project, you can create and customize as much as you want to.
 This sample, however, is designed to require minimal activity to get started: a pre-configured Grunt build file, `Gruntfile.js`, is in the root directory, so it is automatically found.
 This Grunt build file includes JSHint validation, so your project's code will be checked automatically each time a build occurs.

 The Pipeline configuration for your Sentiment Analysis app will comprise two stages: a build stage and a deploy stage.
-The builder stage will use the included `Gruntfile.js` to validated your code, and the deployer stage will deploy your code to Bluemix.
+The builder stage will run a build job on the included `Gruntfile.js` to validated your code, and the deployer stage will run a deploy job to deploy your code to Bluemix.

+First, configure a stage to run a build job on code from your project's Git repository.

+Click **ADD STAGE**.
+At the top of the Stage Configuration page, click the **MyStage** name and change it to `Build`.

+Click **JOBS**.
+Click **ADD JOB**, then select **Build**.

-Click **add a builder**.
-On the Add Builder page, select **Grunt** as the Builder.
-Leave the default settings as is and then click **SAVE**.
+On the Build Configuration page, select **Grunt** as the Builder.
+Leave the default settings as they are and click **SAVE**.

 ![Configuring the Builder][8]

+Next, configure a stage to deploy the output from the Build stage to Bluemix.

+On the right side of the screen, click **ADD STAGE**.
+At the top of the Stage Configuration page, click the **MyStage** name and change it to `Deploy to dev`.

-On the right side of the screen, click **add a stage**.
-Because Bluemix DevOps Services integrates with Bluemix and this sample is a simple project, the default information is sufficient to deploy the project.
+This stage immediately follows the Build stage, so its default input is from that stage's build job.
+Because Bluemix DevOps Services integrates with Bluemix and this sample is a simple project, the other default information is sufficient to deploy the project, too.

+Click **JOBS**.
+Click **ADD JOB**, then select **Deploy**.

 Make sure that the project has a unique path by editing the first line of the Bluemix script: add the `-n` flag followed by a unique host name.
 A complete version of the command might look like this example: